kevinchalet/opennetty-core/README.md

 > Make sure you select the correct architecture when downloading the compiled binaries:
 >   - x64: typically used for bare metal and virtual machines.
 >   - ARM32: compatible with Single Board Computers (like Raspberry PIs) that don't support 64 bits.
->   - ARM64: best used for Single Board Computers that support 64 bits (e.g Raspberry PIs 3+ on which Raspbian 64 bits is installed).
+>   - ARM64: best used with Single Board Computers that support 64 bits (e.g Raspberry PIs 3+ on which Raspbian 64 bits is installed).

 First, you'll need to create a folder on the machine that will contain all the files required by OpenNetty: while it can be deployed anywhere, a folder under `/usr/local/bin` (e.g `/usr/local/bin/opennetty`) is probably the best option.